shachar731945/light-classnames/README.md

 # light-classnames
-This is a small implementation of the [classnames](https://www.npmjs.com/package/classnames) package with a native typescript support.
+This package is a very-light (`typescript` written) subtitute to the [classnames](https://www.npmjs.com/package/classnames) package with only the most important and commonly used features implemented:

+- literal `string` that will always be included
+- objects where the key defiens the `string` and the value represents wheather to include the `string` or not.

-Becasue of this, all the examples shown in the `className` example will work here too.
+Becasue of this, all the examples shown in the original `className` README.md file will work here too.
 ```js
 classNames('foo', 'bar'); // => 'foo bar'
 classNames('foo', { bar: true }); // => 'foo bar'